clairekope/enzo-dev/doc/manual/source/parameters/index.rst

 0, 1, 2, 7, 8, 13 and 14.

 ``StarMakerOverDensityThreshold`` (external)
-    The overdensity threshold in code units (for cosmological simulations, note that code units are relative to the total mean density, not just the dark matter mean density) before star formation will be considered.
-For ``StarParticleCreation`` method = 7 in cosmological simulations, however, ``StarMakerOverDensityThreshold`` should be in
+    The overdensity threshold in code units
+    (for cosmological simulations, note that code units are relative to the total mean density, not just the dark matter mean density) before star formation will be considered.

+    For ``StarParticleCreation`` method = 7 in cosmological simulations, ``StarMakerOverDensityThreshold`` should be in
     particles/cc, so it is not the ratio with respect to the ``DensityUnits`` (unlike most other
     star_makers).
 This way one correctly represents the Jeans collapse and molecular cloud scale physics even in cosmological simulations.

+    For ``StarParticleCreation`` method = 15, this value is used to check both the physical density *and* the number density.

+    Default: 100
-Default: 100 ``StarMakerSHDensityThreshold`` (external)
+``StarMakerSHDensityThreshold`` (external)
     The critical density of gas used in Springel & Hernquist star formation ( \\rho_{th} in the paper) used to determine the star